ascorbic/unpic/README.md

   use the CDN-specific API directly.
-- **Why do you set auto format?** If the CDN support is, and no format is specified in `transformUrl`, the library will remove any format set in the source image, changung it to auto-format.
+- **Why do you set auto format?** If the CDN support is, and no format is specified in `transformUrl`, the library will remove any format set in the source image, changing it to auto-format.
 In most cases, this is what you want.
 Almost all browsers now support modern formats such as WebP, and setting auto-format will allow the CDN to serve the best format for the browser.
 If you want to force a specific format, you can set it in `transformUrl`.